aneoconsulting/ArmoniK.Core/Documentation/articles/authentication.md

 ## User authentication in ArmoniK

-ArmoniK supports user authentication to increase the level of security.
+ArmoniK supports user authentication to increase the level of security, to allow different kinds of access to allowed users and to record the usage of the system.
 It uses **mTLS** to authentify a user with their user certificate.
 This authentication is done at 2 levels :
 - **Certificate level authentication**: the ingress in front of ArmoniK checks the validity of the user certificate.
 If validated, it sends the Common Name (CN) and Fingerprint of the certificate as headers to the underlying service
 - **Header level authentication**: the received headers are checked against a user database.
 If the user exists, it is authenticated with the corresponding internal user identity.

-Regarding the user identity, and thus permissions, used by the service after authentication, ArmoniK supports the following :
+A user identity is the representation of a user and their permissions inside the system after the user has been authenticated.
+This authentication can be accomplished using either of the following schemes:
 - **Certificate based scheme**: the user identity corresponds to a specific certificate, which CN and Fingerprint are stored in the database.
 - **CN based scheme**: the user identity corresponds to the CN of a certificate.
 If the database contains an entry where only the CN is specified, it will match any valid certificate with this CN, unless it also matches an entry with both CN and Fingerprint in which case the Certificate Based Scheme has priority.
 - **Impersonation scheme**: the user identity corresponds to the user chosen via specific headers in the request.
 This is possible only if the certificate used matches a user, through a Certificate or CN scheme, who has the permissions required to impersonate the chosen user.
 See the [Impersonation](#impersonation) section for details.

 ## Impersonation

 ArmoniK allows users to impersonate other users by adding an impersonation header in their request.
 A user can use this feature if they already managed to pass a Certificate based scheme or a CN based scheme, then they must have impersonation permissions targetting **all** of the target's roles.
 If at least one of the roles of the target user is not covered by the base user's impersonate permissions, impersonation fails.
 If they can impersonate the target user, then the user identity used is the impersonated one.
 Permissions and roles of the original user are **not** inherited by the impersonated user.
 If a user attempts to impersonate a nonexistant user, or a user for which they don't have have the proper rights, the authentication fails and does not fall back to the base user.
+Subsequent API calls done after this impersonation are seen by the rest of the system as if it was the impersonated user who made them.
+Impersonation is logged for auditing purposes.

 ## User permissions

 ArmoniK uses a User-Role-Permission based approach to handle authorization.
 Each user in the database can have a set of **Roles**.
 Each role contains a set of **Permissions**.
-You cannot add permissions directly to a user.
+A user cannot receive permissions directly, instead roles containing the permissions have to be created and given to the user.
 A permission is defined as a string in a specific format.
 The current version handles the following types of permissions :
 |Format|Example|Parameters|Description|
 ---|---|---|---|